When life gives you lemons…you make Lemon Poppy Seed Scones Greek Yogurt Scones.

 - 1/2 cup powdered sugar

-In a stand mixer, combine the flour sugar, poppy seeds, lemon zest, baking powder, baking soda, and salt.
-Add the chopped butter pieces and mix into the bowl with your hands until nicely blended.
-Add the Greek yogurt and 1/4 cup lemon juice next.
+Preheat oven to 400 degrees F. In a stand mixer bowl, combine the flour, sugar, poppy seeds, lemon zest, baking powder, baking soda, and salt.
+Gently whisk or stir ingredients together.
+Add the chopped butter pieces and using your hands, mix until nicely incorporated.
+Place the stand mixer bowl now on the stand mixer and add in the Greek yogurt and 1/4 cup lemon juice on medium speed.
 The dough will come together and shape into a ball.

 Dump out the dough onto a piece of plastic wrap sprinkled with flour.
 Make sure to use flour so the dough does not stick.
 With your hands or a rolling pin, shape the dough into an large circle ~1 inch thick.
 Cut in half long ways, and the cut again crossways, and make each section into triangles.
 It should make 6 scones.